Structured Logging

 quarkus-logging-json) -

-Event file: Pure workflow event JSON (one event per line, safe from double-wrapping)
+Event output: Pure workflow event JSON (one event per line, no double-wrapping)

 This follows the logs-as-transport pattern correctly: